Yang-Mills-Utiyama Theory and Graviweak Correspondence: Yang--Mills--Utiyama ( ) theory

 \subsubsection{Fermion mass term}

-Fermionic matter Lagrangian (\ref{WspinLagLR}) consists of massless electrons and neutrinos and their interaction.
+Fermionic matter Lagrangian (\ref{WspinLagLR}) provides an equation of motion for massless electrons and neutrinos and their interaction.
 In reality, an electron has a finite mass; thus, we introduce the mass term into the \YMU Lagrangian.
 We discuss two methods: a direct method and a spontaneous symmetry breaking (SSB) method. \paragraph{a) direct method:} A Hermitian term

 provides an electron mass term of the fermion Lagrangian.
 We note that $\dot{\bm{\xi}}^{e*}\in\VV_\hlf$; thus it has undotted index.
 Since both a bra-part and a ket-part belong to the $\VV_{ \hlf}$ space, bi-linear form (\ref{mxixi}) is ${\SL2C}$ invariant.
 When we utilise the chiral basis for an electron spinor as